vishnushukla30/Aldar/Readme.md

 ResourcesGrp: rg-<resource_group_name>
 Subnets: snet-<subnet_name>
 VNet: vnet-<vnet_name>
 Modules are orchestrated in main.tf of AppService module.
-On running terraform apply, the ResourceGroup module executes first, followed by the AppService module, and then others in sequence.
+On running terraform apply, the ResourceGroup module executes first, followed by the AppService module, and then others in continuous sequence.